hapijs/hapi/API.md

 ### <a name="server.encoder()" /> `server.encoder(encoding, encoder)`

-Registers a custom content encoding compressor to extend the built-in support for `'gzip'` and '`deflate`' where:
+Registers a custom content encoding compressor to extend the built-in support where:

 - `encoding` - the encoder name string.